 Studio photographers will appreciate that the Pentax K-3 (unlike the X-T20) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the X-T20 and the K-3 have been discontinued, but can regularly be found used on eBay.
+Both the X-T20 and the K-3 have been discontinued, but can regularly be found used on ebay.
 The K-3 was replaced by the Pentax K-3 II, while the X-T20 was followed by the Fujifilm X-T100.
 Further information on the features and operation of the X-T20 and K-3 can be found, respectively, in the Fujifilm X-T20 Manual (free pdf) or the online Pentax K-3 Manual.

 So what is the bottom line?
 Is there a clear favorite between the Fujifilm X-T20 and the Pentax K-3?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.